 Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is allowed with certain restrictions.
 Tobacco advertising on TV and radio may take place between the hours of 21:30 and 05:00 local time.
 All advertisements however may not show, among other things, cigarettes, the shape of cigarettes, tobacco product branding, or smoking.
 There are further restrictions on print and outdoor advertising.
 The law additionally prohibits the distribution of free and discounted tobacco products, tobacco products as prizes, and the brand stretching of tobacco products.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Tobacco Packaging and Labeling: Pictorial health warnings are required to cover 40 percent of the main display areas parallel to the top edge of the packaging for most smoked and smokeless tobacco products.
 There are five different health warnings that must appear concurrently and be distributed equally across each tobacco product variation.
+A new round of five health warnings will come into effect on December 17, 2018.
 Misleading terms such as “light” and “low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers and symbols) is not prohibited.
 This prohibition, however, does not apply to tobacco products that already had these misleading words in their branding or trademarks.

 Advertising, promotion and sponsorship of tobacco products is also regulated by three additional laws: Law No. 32 of 2002 Concerning Broadcasting, Law No. 40 of 1999 Concerning Press, and Law No. 33 of 2009 Concerning Film.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.